3pxh/artifice-games/README.md

 Get the firebase CLI.
 Run `firebase login`.
 Make sure that you have access to the threepixelheart project with `firebase projects:list`.

 In the toplevel directory, run `firebase init`.
-Select the realtime database and functions.
+Select the realtime database, functions, and cloud storage.
 When asked if it's an existing project, select the threepixelheart project.
+Don't overwrite any of the files.

 # Developing